 Fedco Batteries hereby certifies that all products fully comply with Defense Federal Acquisition Regulation Supplement (DFARS) 48CFR252 225 7009, Restriction on acquisition of certain articles containing specialty metals.

-Fedco's DDTC (ITAR) Registration Code expires on January 31, 2020.
-It is proprietary and the U.S. Department of State mandates it not to be posted on line or given freely to the public.
+Fedco's DDTC (ITAR) Registration Code expires on January 31, 2022.
+It is proprietary and the U.S. Department of State mandates it not to be posted online or given freely to the public.
 For more information or a copy of the registration letter, please call 1-800-542-9761.